Healthy Italian Cooking at Home

 Bell Peppers, eggplants, zucchini, mushrooms, onions and tomatoes are the vegetables usually used for stuffing.
 As I looked through my cookbooks, every one of them has a different version of how to stuff a vegetable.
 I am sure that in any culture where there is an abundance of farm raised crops, home cooks try to figure out how to utilize the produce and make dishes that have variety, as well as appeal.

-As a child I remember my mother making stuffed green peppers, regularly, because my father liked them.
+As a child, I remember my mother making stuffed green peppers, regularly, because my father liked them.
 I wasn’t fond of them and I don’t think my siblings were either.
-They were always made with ground beef, rice, and tomato sauce.
 Since I am not overly fond of green bell peppers, that was strike one.
+They were always made with ground beef, rice and tomato sauce.
 As an adult my tastes for different vegetables improved and, because my husband would often ask for stuffed peppers, I began experimenting with recipes for different fillings and vegetables that we eventually liked.

 I still have my mother’s recipe written down on a recipe file card.
 It is fading, but still readable.
-This was pretty much my mother’s way to make Stuffed Green Peppers:
+This was pretty much my mother’s way to make

 • 6 large green peppers